-Six (6) new and forty-one (41) modernized courses at BA and MA level
+Five(5) new and ninety-seven (97) modernized courses at BA and MA level

 have been developed at the Faculty of Music–University of Arts in

-Belgrade and adopted by the Faculty of Music Work Group for
+Belgrade and adopted by the Faculty of Music (FoM) Work Group for

 One (1) new and two (2) modernized courses at MA level have been

 developed and adopted at the Academy of Arts–University of Novi Sad on